rasmusthorsson/CLUE/README.md

 #### Round Options

 Furthermore, each round is associated with a set of options, these options range from clustering parameters to which clustering algorithm to use.
-Most of these options are directly forwarded to the CLUE-CLUST subsystem and can be found in the CLUE-CLUST section below.
-Here is a list of available options not related to CLUE-CLUST:
+Most of these options are directly forwarded to the **CLUE-CLUST**.

-- Use Features (Cluster on the features base file instead of the raw data)
+- `Use Features` (Cluster on the features base file instead of the raw data)
-- Standardize (Standardizes the data, primarily used in combination with Use Features to avoid one or two features dominating the clustering)
+- `Standardize` (Standardizes the data, primarily used in combination with Use Features to avoid one or two features dominating the clustering)
+- `Algorithm Selection`:  DBSCAN, IP.LSH.DBSCAN, K-Means
+- `Distance Metrics`: Euclidean, Angular, DTW
+- `Parameter Exploration`: None, K-Distance, Grid Search
+- `Epsilon` (Parameter for DBSCAN and IP.LSH.DBSCAN)
+- `MinPts` (Parameter for DBSCAN and IP.LSH.DBSCAN)
+- `Hyperplanes` (Parameter for IP.LSH.DBSCAN)
+- `Hashtables` (Parameter for IP.LSH.DBSCAN)
+- `KClusters` (Parameter for K-Means)
+- `Threads` (Numbers of threads to use when possible)

 ### Analysis Stage